triangledirt/obj/README.md

 obj defines obj_t as a binary object—an object with binary attributes

-then it defines interfaces in terms of functional areas that you can use
+then it defines interfaces in some functional areas (classify—synchronize—etc)

 read more about [obj_t](OBJ.md)